User

 Ho CS, Chee CY, Ho RC (2020).
 Mental health strategies to combat the psychological impact of COVID-19 beyond paranoia and panic.
 Annals of the Academy of Medicine.
 49(1):1–3.

 Mona N (2020).
-Konsep isolasi dalam jaringan sosial untuk meminimalisasi efek contagious (kasus penyebaran virus corona di Indonesia).
+Konsep isolasi dalam jaringan sosial untuk meminimalisasi efek contagious (kasus penyebaran virus corona di Indonesia) (The concept of isolation in social networks is to minimize the contagious effect (the case of the spread of the corona virus in Indonesia).
 Jurnal Sosial Humaniora Terapan.
-2(2), 117-125. doi:10.7454/jsht.v2i2.86.
+2(2):117-125. doi: 10.74-54/jsht.v2i2.86.

 Muyasaroh H, Baharudin YH, Fadjrin NN, Pradana TA, Ridwan M (2020).
 Kajian jenis kecemasan masyarakat cilacap dalam menghadapi pandemi COVID-19 (Study of the types of anxiety of the Cilacap community in dealing with the COVID-19 pandemic).
 Lembaga Penelitian dan Pengabdian Masyarakat (LP2M) Universitas Nahdlatul Ulama Al Ghazali (Unugha) Cilacap.

 Qiu J, Shen B, Zhao M, Wang Z, Xie B, Xu Y (2020).
 A nationwide survey of psychological distress among Chinese people in the COVID-19 epidemic: implications and policy recommendations.
 General psychiatry.
-33(2):e100213. doi:10.1136/gpsych-2020-100213.
+33(2):e100213. doi: 10.1136/gpsych2020100213.

 Sabir A, Phil M (2016).
 Gambaran umum persepsi masyarakat terhadap bencana di Indonesia (An overview of public perceptions of disasters in Indonesia).
 Jurnal Ilmu Ekonomi Dan Sosial.
 5(3):304–326.